-Winter weather may bring with it some harsh conditions, but that's no reason to stay home.
-Pittsburgh winters provide some of the best opportunities for outdoor family fun - skiing, snowboarding, ice skating.
-Whether in the exciting urban environment of the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.
+Pittsburgh is stunning every season, but there is something so magical that winter brings.
+While snow frames the trees, buildings and hillsides, the beauty of the season will leave you in awe.
+Pittsburgh winters also provide some of the best opportunities for outdoor family fun!
+Whether in the exciting urban environment in the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.

 Located in beautiful Schenley Park, this skating rink is a great place to go for some good old-fashioned winter festivities.
 The rink offers some really cool special events to celebrate the winter holidays, such as Skate with Santa in December and Valentines On Ice in February.
 Skate on over to Oakland the next time you feel like going out on a brisk winter day.